 Asset managers are targeting new listings and secondary offerings along with convertible and credit issuances.
-They're establishing positions in targeted and acquiring companies, and arbitraging the gaps forming between legacy and new secondary offerings.
+They're establishing positions in targeted and acquiring companies, and arbitraging the gaps forming between legacy and new secondary offerings the Evergrande problems to power cuts," observes Hu.
+But he views "such changes as normal and not unexpected."